Contactless dining: History

 In 2011, the Chinese payment platform Alipay launched a QR code payment method.
 In 2013, the Chinese mobile application WeChat enabled users to accept payment with QR codes.
 The feature only required vendors to print a QR code, which made the systems easy to adopt for restaurants.
 Restaurants could also enable customers to scan a QR code to order dishes directly through the menu on their phone.
 In 2016, more than 600,000 restaurants in China supported payments via the Alipay App.
 As of 2019, 93.2% of Chinese diners paid their restaurant bills through Alipay or WeChat Pay.

 In the US, QR codes have been offered as a method of accessing restaurant menus or are printed onto receipts for guests to scan and access an online survey.
 Starbucks has deployed NFC-enabled machines for payments.
 However, a full system that enabled guests to place orders and make payments online while sitting at a restaurant table did not become more widely known until the COVID-19 pandemic in the US.
 The Centers for Disease Control and Prevention and other state restaurant associations encouraged the use of contactless payments and digital menus in their reopening guidelines for the pandemic.

-In January 2020, FoodTech startup from India Digital Waiter launched a contactless dining solution in multiple countries starting from India with a wide range of features making it close to a physical dining experience.
-In April, India-based food delivery start-up Zomato introduced a contactless dining solution with menu-viewing, ordering, and payment functionality.
+In January 2020, Indian tech startup Digital Waiter launched a contactless dining service in multiple countries starting from India.
+In April, India-based food delivery start-up Zomato introduced a contactless dining service with menu-viewing, ordering, and payment functionality.
 In May 2020, PayPal introduced contactless QR codes for payment for a range of countries.
-Mobile ordering platform LevelUp partnered with point-of-sale solution provider Toast to accept QR codes for touchless pay in restaurants.
-In May, restaurant technology company Presto and Glyde began offering a waitlist, ordering, and pay solution for an entirely contactless dine-in experience.
+Mobile ordering platform LevelUp partnered with point-of-sale provider Toast to accept QR codes for touchless pay in restaurants.
 In July 2020, Coca-Cola launched a contactless pouring option for its drink dispensers that was adopted by Wendy's and Five Guys.
-Small and medium-sized restaurants have since been experimenting with a range of similar solutions to meet new public health guidelines.
+Small and medium-sized restaurants have since been experimenting with a range of similar systems to meet new public health guidelines.